AlistairB/alistairb.github.io/_posts/2021-01-31-haskell-on-google-cloud-is-great.md

 This one is based on my impressions and I find it hard to include clear examples.
 Take this with a grain of salt 😉.

-GCP moreso than AWS seems to focus on fewer, more developed first party products.
+GCP more so than AWS seems to focus on fewer, more developed first party products.
 AWS on the other hand has more products, particularly more managed third party products.
-As such, on AWS you are probably going to suplement the AWS platform with these third party tools.
+As such, on AWS you are probably going to supplement the AWS platform with these third party tools.

 Why does this matter to Haskell?